Theo-HENAFF/twitter_sentiment_analysis/README.md

 ##### Install libraries using Pypi (pip)
 For Scripts 1 to 7
-`pip install scikit-learn pandas numpy scipy tensorflow keras gensim matplotlib nltk re string modin[ray]`
+`pip install scikit-learn pandas numpy scipy tensorflow keras gensim matplotlib nltk modin[ray]`

 For bonus script it is recommended to setup an environment for itself because it use ktrain which have compatibility issue with keras.